Which Vitamin Deficiency Causes Hair Loss?

 How Vitamin Deficiency Causes Hair Loss

-As your favorite cartoon strongmen reminded you when you ate cereal in front of the TV, vitamins, minerals and nutrients all play an important role in your body.
-This includes the health of your hair, from the development and growth of the hair follicle itself to the immune function that protects the follicle.
+Vitamins, minerals, and nutrients are essential for numerous bodily functions, including the health of your hair, from the growth of the hair follicle itself to the immune function that protects the follicle.

-It’s technically true that the causes of hair loss include not getting enough vitamin support to keep growing.
-Vitamins help supply the structures of the hair follicle, so not having enough of them can technically lead to hair loss.
+It’s true that certain vitamin deficiencies can cause hair loss.
+Vitamins help supply the structures of the hair follicle, so not having enough of them can lead to hair loss.

 Vitamin Deficiencies That Cause Hair Loss

-A vitamin deficiency isn’t going to automatically make your hair fall out.
+A week of unhealthy eating and skipping meals won’t automatically make your hair fall out.
 But over time, vitamin deficiencies can cause problems for the growth, sustainability and overall health of your hair.

 On the long list of vitamins and minerals needed for a healthy body, there are some that apply particularly to hair: